irfan7787/phiPrediction/README.md

 ### Code Folders:

   - ProteinEncoding:  A Matlab toolbox of representing or encoding protein sequences as numerical vectors.
 The toolbox is downloaded from the https://sourceforge.net/projects/proteinencoding/ Citation: Zhang, W. & Ke, M..
 (2014).
 Protein encoding: A Matlab toolbox of representing or encoding protein sequences as numerical vectors for bioinformatics.
 Journal of Chemical and Pharmaceutical Research.
 6. 2000-2007.
 We have used this toolbox for AAC and AAP protein encoding methods.
-LBE kodlamasına ait kodlar Protein encoding klasörünün dışında yer almaktadır. "genFeatureMatrix" fonksiyonu ile verisetine ait öz nitelik vektörleri üretilmektedir.
+The codes of the LBE encoding are located outside the Protein encoding folder.
+Feature vectors of the dataset are generated with the "genFeatureMatrix" function.
   - mat2arff : A function to convert mat files to arff files
   - distFeature.m, subSequences.m : functions for LBE method
   - findSequenceMain: main function of protein encoding.